-The Company's 2015 Annual Report has been mailed to stockholders.
-A copy of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2015 is included in the 2015 Annual Report and will also be furnished to any stockholder who requests the same free of charge (except for exhibits thereto for which a nominal fee covering reproduction and mailing expenses will be charged).
+The Company's 2020 Annual Report has been mailed to shareholders.
+A copy of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 is included in the 2020 Annual Report and will also be furnished to any shareholder who requests the same free of charge (except for exhibits thereto for which a nominal fee covering reproduction and mailing expenses will be charged).
 Requests should be addressed to the Secretary of the Company at 37-18 Northern Blvd., Long Island City, NY 11101.
-The 2015 Annual Report is also available at our website at www.smpcorp.com under "Investor Relations - Financial Reporting - Annual Reports."
+The 2020 Annual Report is also available at our website at ir.smpcorp.com under "Financial Reports-Annual Reports."

-"HOUSEHOLDING" OF PROXY MATERIALS AND ANNUAL REPORTS FOR RECORD OWNERS address.
+"HOUSEHOLDING" OF PROXY MATERIALS AND ANNUAL REPORTS FOR RECORD OWNERS

+The SEC rules permit us, with your permission, to deliver a single proxy statement and annual report to any household at which two or more shareholders of record reside at the same address.
 Each shareholder will continue to receive a separate proxy.
-This procedure, known as "householding," reduces the volume of duplicate information you receive and helps to reduce our expenses.
+This procedure, known as "householding," reduces the volume of duplicate information you receive and helps to reduce our expenses and our environmental footprint.
 Shareholders of record voting by mail can choose this option by marking the appropriate box on the proxy included with this Proxy Statement and shareholders of record voting by telephone or over the Internet can choose this option by following the instructions provided by telephone or over the Internet, as applicable.
 Once given, a shareholder's consent will remain in effect until such shareholder revokes it by notifying our Secretary as described above.
 If you revoke your consent, we will begin sending you individual copies of future mailings of these documents within 30 days after we receive your revocation notice.
-Shareholders of record who elect to participate in householding may also request a separate copy of future proxy statements and annual reports by contacting the Secretary of the Company department as described above.
+Shareholders of record who elect to participate in householding may also request a separate copy of future proxy statements and annual reports by contacting the Secretary of the Company as described above.